-Binghamton’s Ritz opened on Clinton Street in the 20’s.
+Binghamton’s Ritz Theatre opened on Clinton Street in the 1920’s.
 At the end it was a very plain black-box theatre.
 Entering in through two small doors under the overhanging three-sided marquee, the small lobby with restrooms and a small box office/concession combo gave way to the auditorium.
 The booth was accessed via spiral staircase in the manager’s office.
 The auditorium was separated from the lobby not by doors but by curtains.

-Loews acquired this theater with the purchase of USA Cinemas in 1988.
+Loews acquired this theatre with the purchase of USA Cinemas in 1988.
 It transferred to an independent owner in 1991.
 Under the weight of heavy snow, the auditorium collapsed one morning about two hours before the first show of “Nightmare Before Christmas” was to begin.
 Nobody was in the building, and it was demolished shortly thereafter.